-Service-based restricted stock units are granted at no cost to key employees and generally vest over a period of four years.
-Performance-based restricted stock units are granted at no cost to certain members of the Company's senior executive team, excluding the Chief Executive Officer.
-Performance-based restricted stock units granted after 2009 generally vest over a performance period of between two and three years.
-Restricted stock units vest in accordance with the terms and conditions established by the Compensation Committee of the Board of Directors, and are based on continued service and, in some instances, on individual performance or Company performance or both.
+Time-based restricted stock units ("time-based RSUs") are granted at no cost to officers, executives, key employees, and nonemployee members of the Company's Board of Directors and generally vest over a period of four years.
+Time-based RSUs granted to nonemployee members of the Company's Board of Directors vest over a period of one year.
+Time-based RSUs vest in accordance with the terms and conditions established by the Talent and Compensation Committee of the Board of Directors, and are based on continued service.
+Dividend equivalents do not accrue on time-based RSUs.

-The fair value of service-based and performance-based restricted stock units that are not eligible for dividends are valued at the closing price of the Company's common stock on the date of grant, reduced by the present value of dividends not received during the vesting period.
+The fair value of time-based RSUs is determined using the closing price of the Company's common stock on the date of grant, reduced by the present value of dividends not received during the vesting period.
 Other assumptions incorporated into the grant date fair value include the vesting period and the Company's expected annual dividend yield.

-The weighted average assumptions for restricted stock units granted and resulting fair value are as follows:
+The weighted average assumptions for time-based RSUs granted and resulting fair value is as follows:

-Y ear Ended December 3 1, 2022 2021 2020 Vesting period 3.71 years 3.77 years 3.79 years Expected annual dividend yield 1.31% 1.04% 1.18% Weighted average grant date fair value per restricted stock unit granted \$85.27 \$96.07 \$78.90
+Y ear Ended December 3' 1, 2024 2023 2022 Vesting period 3.82 years 3.78 years 3.76 years Expected annual dividend yield 1.45% 1.39% 1.30% Weighted average grant date fair value per time-based RSU granted \$78.26 \$82.37 \$85.25

-The following table summarizes the restricted stock unit activity under the Plan:
+The following table summarizes the time-based RSU activity under the Plan: